csula/cs460-fall-2015/documents/notes/min-max.md

 ## Minmax

 * Used in decision theory/game theory
-* 1 vs 1 game
-* Under the assumption of both player plays their best moves
+* Under the assumption of both players (you and your opponent(s)) play their best moves
     * Minimize the loss at worst case
     * Opponent **minimize** the score
     * You **maximize** the score